JMHenri/jekyll-now/_posts/2014-3-3-Hello-World.md

 ---
 layout: post

-title: One-Man MEAN Stacks : Keeping Assets Safe in a Server Breach
+title: One-Man MEAN Stacks, Keeping Assets Safe in a Server Breach
 excerpt: this is a post about revoking read access to passwords

 ---